whitef0x0/TrendingGithub/README.md

 ## Motivation

 I love to discover new tools, new projects, new languages, new coding best practices, new exciting ideas and new people who share the same passion like me.
-[I use twitter a lot](https://twitter.com/whitef0x0) and have little time to check [trending repositories](https://github.com/trending) and [developers](https://github.com/trending/developers) on a daily basis.
+[I use twitter a lot](https://twitter.com/magic_cacti) and wanted to have a place to check [trending repositories](https://gitlab.com/explore/projects/trending) on GitLab as there seemed to be no bot or service currently doing this.

-Why not combine both to save time and spread favorite projects and developers via tweets?

 ## License